 The most common seizures in children and adults are partial complex seizures originating from the temporal lobe (temporal lobe epilepsy -TLE or psychomotor epilepsy).
 These seizures begin with a visceral sensation or other aura(breeze) and are followed by a state of impaired consciousness, automatic motor activities or convulsions.
 The EEG localizes the epileptogenic focus in the medial portion of the temporal lobe.
 Because TLE is refractory to drugs, it is often treated by resection of the temporal lobe including the hippocampus and surrounding area and the amygdala.
 Examination of temporal lobectomy specimens reveals pathology in most cases.
 The most common lesions are hippocampal sclerosis, tumors (gangliogliomas, gliomas), cortical dysplasias and hamartomas, vascular malformations, ischemic and traumatic lesions, and infectious-inflammatory lesions.
 In many cases, no pathology is found.

 Hippocampal sclerosis (HS) or Ammon's horn sclerosis consists of loss of neurons in the dentate nucleus and the pyramidal layer of the hippocampus with variable gliosis.
 Four patterns of HS are recognized, the most common one involving the CA4 (end folium) and CA1 (Sommer sector) subfields of the pyramidal layer.
 These lesions cause shrinkage of the hippocampus that can be detected by MRI.
-In addition to seizures, HS is seen in a significant proportion of patients with Alzheimer's disease and other dementias.
+HS may be unilateral or bilateral.